 DIY Folding Workbench

-This folding workbench is perfect for DIYers with a small workshop, shed, garage, or even those DIYers without a dedicated workshop.
+This folding workbench is perfect for DIYers with a small workshop, shed, or garage or even those DIYers without a dedicated workspace.
 The foldable space-saving design makes it easy to set up when you’re ready to work and fold down when you’re done.
-It’s collapsible, so we can move it from the shop to the yard, or to a buddy’s house to help with a project.
-It’s easy to make with just a few tools like a miter saw, circular saw, pocket hole jig, and these step-by-step plans.
+It’s collapsible, so you can move it from the shop to the yard or to a buddy’s house to help with a project.
+It’s easy to make with just a few tools, such as a miter saw, circular saw, pocket hole jig, and these step-by-step plans.

 Originally published March 16, 2016 updated August 13, 2019